sonic-net/sonic-mgmt/docs/testplan/FWUtil-test-plan.md

 Using `fwutil` to perform a variety of install / update / probe operations on each defined component type will fully test its functionality for a given platform.

 This strategy of enforcing self-consistency can be used to create a **vendor-agnostic test suite** that is capable of verifying the functionality of `fwutil` on **any platform that supports the Platform API**.

+#### Scope

+These tests are **not** intended to test the stability or reliability of the individual firmware upgrade utilities, although they have the side effect of doing this to a degree.

+Here we **are** testing:

+1. The ability of `fwutil` to orchestrate the firmware installation process
+    a.
+Appropriately determine upgrade capability
+    b.
+Appropriately call the Platform API to perform those upgrades
+2. The ability of the Platform API to call firmware utilities
+    a.
+Call with the appropriate arguments
+    b.
+Parse output successfully
+    c.
+Catch errors and don't call the utility with faulty data

+We are **not** testing:

+1. The stability of vendor specific utilities under various switch conditions
+2. The ability of vendor specific utilities to successfully upgrade and downgrade firmware from various versions

+We **strongly** encourage vendors to do their own testing on these utilities but we largely consider this testing to be out of the scope of SONiC.

 ## 3. Firmware Integration